 Cow's cheese • Soft • Vegetarian • British

 A very British, Camembert; soft, white-rinded and wonderfully reminiscent of its French cousin.
 Tunworth is made markedly different thanks to the rounded green hills and lush grazing of its rural Hampshire terroir.
 Despite being refined and perfected over the years Tunworth is still made entirely by hand, from the first ladle of pasteurised whole cow’s milk to the waxed paper wrap and poplar box packaging.
+The difference between this and camembert?
+Whole milk, camembert plays second fiddle to the Normandy butter… Tunworth doesn’t.

 The finished 250g cheese has a soft, thin and wrinkled rind, a rich and earthy mushroom fragrance, and a long-lasting sweet and nutty flavour.